kunyiwang/Colormap_MATLAB/README.md

 ```
 python export.py
 ```
+Color maps will be store as .txt files in ./logs directory.
 ## Use color maps in MATLAB
+Put dataset in ./data directory as .mat file.

-Follow the example code in load_cmap.m file.
+Follow the example code in load_cmap.m file to imply these color maps into your dataset.